Keremeos: Transportation

 Keremeos is served by public transit in the South Okanagan-Similkameen Transit System along Route 50 thrice weekly year round.
 Buses go as far as Coalmont, British Columbia to the west and Penticton in the East, with connections on BC Transit to Kelowna and Osoyoos.
 The thrice-weekly public transit service is the only intercity transportation available to residents after Greyhound terminated their services along the Hope, British Columbia-Penticton corridor on June 1, 2019.
 The nearest airport with scheduled flights is the Penticton Regional Airport 41 km to the north.
 The nearest major airport with international flights is Kelowna International Airport.
 Keremeos historically had a train station, though no tracks remain in the Similkameen Valley with either the Great Northern Railway or the Kettle Valley Railway.

 Education

-Schools in Keremeos' vicinity include Cawston primary school, Penticton Secondary School, Princess Margaret Secondary School, Osoyoos, Princeton, and Similkameen Elementary Secondary School.
+Keremeos is located in School District 53 Okanagan Similkameen.
+There is one school in the village, Similkameen Elementary Secondary School, which serves students from Grades 5-12.